pCloud/pcloud-picker-js/docs/README.md

   // Required.
 DOM element where the button will be rendered.
   container: HTMLElement,

   // Optional.
-A value of false (default) limits selection to files,
+A value of false (default) allows the user to select both folders and files,
-  // while true allows the user to select both folders and files.
+  // while true limits selection of files.
   isFolderSelectionOnly: true | false,

   // Required.
 Called when a user selects an item in the Picker.